bielids/minecraft-dynmap-to-rpgregions/README.md

 - You used polygons to create your markers/regions in Dynmap
 - Your minecraft server is running in a screen under the `mcs` name

-## To do

-- setup watchdog to watch for changes in dynmap's markers.yml and run script whenever a change occurs (unattended mode already implemented)
-- probably ought to use more classes
-- add logging

 ## How to make this work for your server

 - make sure that you follow all the assumptions mentioned above
 - update the world name and UID in rpgregions.default
 - update the `worldName` variable in translateRegions.py

 Eventually I'll make this more streamlined but I put this together quickly in the past day.

+## To do

+- add wrapper for this whole thing to allow people to quickly update all custom values (ex world UID or name)
+- - ie. rpgregions.default and translateRegions.py
+- setup watchdog to watch for changes in dynmap's markers.yml and run script whenever a change occurs (unattended mode already implemented)
+- probably ought to use more classes
+- add logging

 ## Notes